bnElmookhtar/DeTextor/README.md

-# DeTextor
+# Deepfake Text Detector

-deepfake text detector using various techs
+This project aims to detect AI-generated (deepfake) text using NLP techniques.